dannsam/xenko-docs/manual/scripts/index.md

 **Scripts** are units of code that handle game events, respond to user input, and control entities.
 In short, scripts make games interactive by adding gameplay.

+You add scripts to projects by attaching them to entities.
+Xenko loads a script when the entity it is attached to is loaded in the scene.

 Xenko scripts are written in **C#**.
 You can edit scripts in Game Studio or another IDE (such as visual Studio).
 Scripts are debugged in Visual Studio.

 ![Scripting](media/scripting_intro.png)